vegvisir-for-all/trustnosql/README.md

 Documentation
 -------------

 Since TrustNoSql is in a heavy development phase, the documentation is not ready yet.
-It's being written at the time being :)
+It's being written at the time being :) It would be available at [https://trustnosql.readthedocs.io/en/latest/](https://trustnosql.readthedocs.io/en/latest/).

 Development
 -----------